Louise of France: Prioress

-She was often visited by her niece Madame Élisabeth, who wished to unite her prayers with that of her aunt for the king's welfare.
-An anecdote is given about one such visit; "Mme Elizabeth arrived at the convent one day quite early, and begged to be allowed to wait on the nuns at their dinner.
+After Louis XVI's accession, Louise was often visited by her niece Madame Élisabeth, who wished to unite her prayers with that of her aunt for the king's welfare.
+An anecdote is given about one such visit: “Mme Elizabeth arrived at the convent one day quite early, and begged to be allowed to wait on the nuns at their dinner.
 Leave being granted, she put on an apron and, after kissing the ground, went to the Tour to receive the dishes.
 All went well, till, as she was distributing the portions, the tray slipped and a dish fell.
 Her embarrassment was extreme.
-To relieve her, the august Princess said, 'My niece.
-After such a gaucherie the culprit should kiss the floor.'
-This Mme Elizabeth hastened to do, and then cheerfully resumed her office of waitress."
+To relieve her, the august Princess [Louise] said, ‘My niece.
+After such a gaucherie the culprit should kiss the floor.’
+This Mme Elizabeth hastened to do, and then cheerfully resumed her office of waitress.”
+It was rumoured that Élisabeth may wish to join her aunt in the convent, but Louise herself refuted this, although she acknowledged it would make her happy, as being a nun was “the happiest state”.
+In 1783, aged 46, she described herself to the prioress of the Brussels Carmelite convent: “Your servant is very short, [has] a big head, high forehead, black eyebrows, blue-grey-brown eyes, [a] long, hooked nose, [a] cleft chin, [is] fat as a ball and hunchbacked”.

-Louise was active in charity.
-In June 1782, she gave assistance to thirteen Carmelite nuns expelled from Brussels by Emperor Joseph II.

-In November 1787, Louis XVI allowed Protestants to openly practice their religion, as well as granting them legal and civil status by the Edict of Versailles.
+In November 1787, Louis XVI allowed Protestants to openly practice their religion, granting them legal and civil status by the Edict of Versailles.
 Louise, who believed this to be a betrayal of the King's coronation promise to safeguard the Catholic faith, sent him an eight-page letter of protest, attacking Protestants and admonishing the King.